 Adding Air Conditioning to a Home for the First Time

-If your home has never had air conditioning, and many older homes in the Denver metro area have not, then there are several factors that could influence the cost of a new system, beyond the actual unit.
+If your home has never had air conditioning, and many older homes in the Denver metro area have not, then several factors could influence the cost of a new system, beyond the actual unit.

 - Some vents may need to be changed into ducts if they weren’t previously used for air conditioning